-Apple’s AirPods For iPhone 7 Are Still Difficult But Possible To Find
+Apple’s AirPods For iPhone 7 Are Still Difficult, But Possible, To Find

 The article adds that the five hours of battery life are actually quite impressive considering how small the buds, which come with a charging case, are.
 The case charges the AirPods in a matter of minutes.
 Many thought that Apple’s wireless buds would fall out easily, but many will attest that they rarely fall out, no matter how much you wiggle your head.

 Another complaint from users is that there is no noise isolation.
 Perhaps those people might want to check out Apple’s new BeatsX earbud headphones, which are connected together by a wire.
 However, they use Apple’s W1 connection to simply connect to your iPhone or other Apple device.
-However, Time noted that even though the BeatsX are easy to set up, are comfortable, and are good at muffling outside noise, they don’t always stay in your ears during heavy exercise.
+Time noted that even though the BeatsX are easy to set up, are comfortable, and are good at muffling outside noise, they don’t always stay in your ears during heavy exercise.
 The reviewer also didn’t like the fact that the power button is hard to find.

 Both the AirPods and BeatsX can be used with non-Apple devices, but the connection won’t be as simple.
 Still, with both the AirPods and the BeatsX, most sources would agree that Apple has proven they are still ahead of the curve.